autobuck/scratching/README.md

 # scratching

-### scratching allows you to write Scratch programs in Processing.
+### Scratching allows you to write Scratch programs in Processing.

 written by Buck Bailey and Eli Baum, 2014